 Faith Community Nurse Program

-As a member of our program, you'll bring health screenings and presentations to your congregation and to the surrounding area.
-We'll work with you to assess your congregation's health needs and develop your program.
+As a member of our program, we will bring health screenings and presentations to your congregation while you can offer the same screenings to the surrounding community.
+We'll work with you to assess your congregation's health needs and assist you in developing your program.

-A Faith Community Nurse acts as your health educator, counselor and coordinator.
-He or she does not provide hands-on care, but will refer you to healthcare providers and resources.
-This person should be a member of your congregation.
-Training information will be provided.
+A Faith Community Nurse is a Registered Professional Nurse tha) acts as a health educator, health counselor/advisor/advocate and coordinator.
+He or she does not provide hands-on care, but will listen to concerns and refer the individual to healthcare providers and resources.
+This Faith Community Nurse should be a member of your congregation.
+Faith Community Nurse training information will be provided.

 Open to All Faith Communities